The 2015 Society Board of Directors

 Susannah Buckles Flanagan was born in Jefferson County and grew up on Gap View Farm, where she and her husband Mike live with her father Frank W. Buckles.
 She is a graduate of Foxcroft School and Shepherd College, and lived in California and Italy before returning to the area in 1980.
 Susannah is a direct descendant of Robert Buckles, who settled in this area in 1732.
 She enjoys gardening and agricultural activities and is a member of the Shenandoah Garden club and an associate supervisor of the Eastern Panhandle Conservation District.
 Her other interests include historic preservation and land conservation.

-The Society’s newest Board member Mr. Don Watts is also a board member and treasurer of the Old Charles Town Library and participates in the Jefferson County Museum’s Colonial and Civil War Round Tables.
+Mr. Don Watts has been coordinating the digitization of the Society’s magazines and is also a board member and treasurer of the Old Charles Town Library.
+He actively participates in the Jefferson County Museum’s Colonial and Civil War Round Tables..
 Mr. Watts was born in Berkeley County but he and his wife, Deborah, have only lived in West Virginia since 1987.
 Mr. Watts retired from the United States Air Force in 1987 and from federal civil service in 2007 as Executive Officer to the General Counsel at the Department of Health and Human Services.
 Since 2007 he has been a professional historic researcher and genealogist doing business as “Origins: Historical Researcher.”
 A few of the Jefferson County historical and genealogical projects he has completed are: transportation methods for the period 1735 – 1835 and farm agriculture and labor forces (slave labor specifically) statistics in Virginia for John C. Allen, Jr., for Mr. Allen’s book, Uncommon Vernacular, published in August 2011; for Mr. Steven Lubet, Williams Memorial Professor of Law, Northwestern University, for Mr. Lubet’s forthcoming book on John Edwin Cook (to be published by Yale University Press in Fall 2012) ; architectural and land title search on the William Vestal property at “The Bloomery;” and for the US Department of Interior, National Park Service in support of Underground Railroad: Network to Freedom.
 Mr. Watts has also conducted research outside of Jefferson County, including Berkeley and Hampshire Counties in West Virginia; Fauquier, Loudoun, Clarke, Warren, Winchester City and Frederick counties in Virginia; and other places in Massachusetts and Ireland.

-Donna Northouse moved to Shepherdstown in 2008.
+Donna Northouse is the editor of the Society’s newsletter, “The Guardian.”.
 She has helped organize many all-day workshops on Jefferson County history and culture, the latest series following the Civil War years, beginning with 1861 in 2011.
 Four were funded by the Arts & Humanities Alliance and three by the West Virginia Humanities Council.
 All of these events have been free and open to the public and have provided staff development credit to teachers in the Jefferson County Public Schools.
 They have included presentations from local scholars/artists in the areas of art, architecture, and cultural history.

 Donna’s editorial experience includes editing the Reference Book Review, a quarterly publication purchased mainly by librarians (1975-1990).
 She and her husband Cameron edited and published the Texas Arts Journal (1976) and Concept: An Anthology (1977).